Happy Spring Equinox!

 - Perform this cycle 10 times, then allow your breathing to return to normal and observe the sensations in your body.

 - Repeat these cycles of 10 movements, 3 to 4 times.

 Contraindication: Do not practice Kapalabhati if you are pregnant, if you have excess pitta dosha, have high blood pressure, acid digestive issues, heart disease, or abdominal pain.
 You should also stop or slow down if you feel dizzy, light-headed, or anxious.

-Although sleep is important for healing and to rejuvenate the body, those that are predominately kapha should wake up an hour before the sun, avoid napping during the day, and snoozing in the morning.
+Although sleep is important for healing and rejuvenating the body, those that are predominately Kapha should wake up an hour before the sun, avoid napping during the day, and snooze in the morning.